EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

 **REQUIRE_<cluster-component\>** | A set of variables that can be used to control which **CLUSTER** components are deployed by the script, as follows (with defaults):<br>`REQUIRE_MINIKUBE=true`<br>`REQUIRE_INGRESS_NGINX=true`<br>`REQUIRE_CERT_MANAGER=true`<br>`REQUIRE_LETSENCRYPT=true`<br>`REQUIRE_SEALED_SECRETS=false`<br>`REQUIRE_MINIO=false` | see description
 **REQUIRE_<eoepca-component\>** | A set of variables that can be used to control which **EOEPCA** components are deployed by the script, as follows (with defaults):<br>`REQUIRE_STORAGE=true`<br>`REQUIRE_DUMMY_SERVICE=false`<br>`REQUIRE_LOGIN_SERVICE=true`<br>`REQUIRE_PDP=true`<br>`REQUIRE_USER_PROFILE=true`<br>`REQUIRE_ADES=true`<br>`REQUIRE_RESOURCE_CATALOGUE=true`<br>`REQUIRE_DATA_ACCESS=true`<br>`REQUIRE_WORKSPACE_API=true`<br>`REQUIRE_BUCKET_OPERATOR=true`<br>`REQUIRE_HARBOR=true`<br>`REQUIRE_PORTAL=true`<br>`REQUIRE_PDE=true` | see description
 **REQUIRE_<protection-component\>** | A set of variables that can be used to control which **PROTECTION** components are deployed by the script, as follows (with defaults):<br>`REQUIRE_DUMMY_SERVICE_PROTECTION=false`<br>`REQUIRE_ADES_PROTECTION=true`<br>`REQUIRE_RESOURCE_CATALOGUE_PROTECTION=true`<br>`REQUIRE_DATA_ACCESS_PROTECTION=true`<br>`REQUIRE_WORKSPACE_API_PROTECTION=true` | see description
-**USE_MINIKUBE_NONE_DRIVER** | Force use of the minikube 'none' driver.<br>The 'none' driver has been found to be useful to more easily expose the kubernetes cluster for external access, e.g. via `ingress-controller`.
-This, in turn, facilitates the use of letsencrypt to establish TLS certificates. | `true`
 **MINIKUBE_KUBERNETES_VERSION** | The Kubernetes version to be used by minikube<br>Note that the EOEPCA development has been conducted primarily using version 1.22.5. | `v1.22.5`
 **MINIKUBE_MEMORY_AMOUNT** | Amount of memory to allocate to the docker containers used by minikube to implement the cluster. | `12g`
 **USE_METALLB** | Enable use of minikube's built-in load-balancer.<br>The load-balancer can be used to facilitate exposing services publicly.
 However, the same can be achieved using minikube's built-in ingress-controller.
 Therefore, this option is suppressed by default. | `false`